Second Step -

 Write your address on the check if it's not already there, please.

-Please mail packet on or about September 1, 2020.
+Please mail packet on date we'll provide.

 7).
 IMPORTANT!
 When you get your processed claim returned from Redwood City, please send these 4 things: Your name (s), email, case # as seen on the first page of your returned processed claim, and the appearance date you'll be attending.